 However, there are also medical reasons for men to undergo circumcision.
 There are actually many advantages to circumcision.
-Many men feel that they can perform better sexually after a circumcision.
+Many men feel that they experience enhanced sexual performance after a circumcision.
 Also, it reduces the risk of infections even of STDs and HIV.
 There is even evidence to indicate that circumcision reduces the risk of penile cancer.

 Do you need a circumcision?

 Obviously, the best person to answer this question is your doctor.
 Here, we will list down some of the most common medical reasons people undergo circumcisions.
 If you think any of these apply to you, please consult your doctor.

 This is a very painful problem that occurs when a tight foreskin is pulled back to expose the head of the penis but then cannot be pulled forward to cover the head again.
 The foreskin gets stuck in the pulled back position.
 This is not only very painful, it is also a medical emergency as the foreskin can be so tight it cuts off the blood supply to the head of the penis.